PieterPenninckx/resource-management-in-rust/README.md

 License
 -------

-"Resource management in rust" is licenced under the Apache License, Version 2.0 (see [LICENSE-APACHE](LICENSE-APACHE)), or the MIT license (see [LICENSE-APACHE](LICENSE-APACHE)), at your opinion.
+"Resource management in Rust" is licenced under the Apache License, Version 2.0 (see [LICENSE-APACHE](LICENSE-APACHE)), or the MIT license (see [LICENSE-APACHE](LICENSE-APACHE)), at your opinion.